steforster/bms1-binary-message-stream-format/Example Interface Specification.md

 	**Version 2**
 	CpuType: Enum CpuType;
-		Here we demonstrate how to define an extended message member in version 2 of the message.
+		Here we demonstrate how to define an extended message member in version 2 of the message type.
 		Starting with version 2, the VersionPLC-block includes the CpuType enumeration.
 	    The added member will simply be skipped by an old receiver.